 Introducing PHP, server-side language used to build dynamic websites, beginner level

-More Lynda.com Resources: If you're still hungry for more information, here are some suggestions.
+More Lynda.com Resources: If you're interested in more information, here are some suggestions.
 First, get an account on drupal.org.
 That's the best way to start interacting with the community and learning more.
 Second, once you have your site installed start exploring modules.
 You can find them at drupal.org/projects/ modules.
 You will be amazed that how much they can extend core Drupal.
 Third, subscribe to Planet Drupal at drupal.org/planet.

 That's the best way to stay in touch with what's new with Drupal.
 Finally, here are some other lynda.com courses which will extend your knowledge.
 Two, in particular, are good for Drupal knowledge.
 First is Drupal: Creating and Editing Custom Themes, which is terrific for teaching you all about the graphic design of the Drupal site.
 Second, there is Drupal 7: Reporting and Visualizing Data.